Why Write? Notes About Writing and Love

 So the writing will be like that: fresh as a flower, just sprung from the ground.
 You hand one to your friend standing beside you, inside you, now.

 There’s no one to follow but your Self.
 There’s no one to please but your Self.
 So why not be demanding.
-Be happy with it, with the doing, with the writing, or sitting under a tree with the bees, or the turtle poking.
+Be happy with it, with the doing, with the writing, or painting, sitting under a tree with the bees.

 Yet you always are.
 Now, not in the future.